AlexCharlton/site-generator/README.md

 This command will only regenerate the files that need to be.
 So if you modify the file `example-site/content/index`, only the file `example-site/site/index.html` will be regenerated.
 Modifying config files will trigger the regeneration of all of the files in their directory (and sub-directories), and modifying template files will trigger the regeneration of all the files that use them.
 This means that modifying the top-level config file will cause the entire site to be regenerated.

 The configuration variable `:depends` will alter this behaviour. `:depends` takes a line-separated list of paths.
-Pages for which `:depends` is set will be updated when any files named in that list of paths, or that exist in a directory in those paths, is changed.
+Pages for which `:depends` is set will be updated when any files named in that list of paths, or that exist in a directory name by those paths, is changed.
 For example, since the files `example-blog/content/rss` and `example-blog/content/archives` both have the lines:

 ```
 :depends